 - Competition law and online marketing

 - Internet auctions

 We will be pleased to also provide comprehensive advice on the legal fields of trademarks and copyrights as well as intellectual property rights (IP), which are closely linked to IT law.

-You can focus on your core business - we take care of your IT and data protection issues.
-Your contact partner for all aspects of IT law and data protection law is Attorney Olga Stepanova.
-The easiest way to contact us is by e-mail (email@example.com) or by phone (+49 (0)69 76 75 77 80).
+You can focus on your core business - an IT lawyer takes care of your IT and data protection issues.
+You can contact our attorneys for all aspects of IT law and data protection law by e-mail (email@example.com) or by phone (+49 69 76 75 77 80).
 Please do not hesitate to contact us for any questions.

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.